 - Take a bike ride around the CNRA

-We hope you have a great time exploring the Chickasaw National Recreation Area this spring!
+We hope you have a great time exploring the Chickasaw National Recreation Area this summer!
 And remember, use #routecc on all your photos.
 Who knows?
 We might use it on our social media.